rfuzzo/MWSE/docs/source/apis/string.md

 ### `string.split`
 <div class="search_terms" style="display: none">split</div>

 Returns an array-style table with a `string` split by a specified separator.
 The seperator is not part of the results.
-By default the `sep=="%s"`, which will result in `str` getting split by whitespace characters (e.g. spaces and tabs).
+By default the `sep == "%s"`, which will result in `str` getting split by whitespace characters (e.g. spaces and tabs).

 ```lua
 local split = string.split(str, sep)